Save £300 on 5 April 2021 departure

 Morning tour of Old Delhi including the Jama Masjid mosque and Chandni Chowk.
-Enjoy lunch at Haveli Dharampura overlooking Old Delhi.
+Lunch at Haveli Dharampura overlooking Old Delhi.
 Drive through Lutyens’ New Delhi passing Rashtrapati Bhavan and India Gate.
-Rest of the day at leisure to relax at the hotel or sample the local markets.
+Rest of the day at leisure to relax at the hotel or explore the local markets.
 Optional visit to Akshardham temple for the sunset water show*.
 (B, L, D)

 Transfer to the airport for a direct flight to London with British Airways.
 (B)

 As per itinerary – B: Breakfast, L: Lunch, D: Dinner, N: No meals.